seetadev/EtherMonitor/README.md

 https://github.com/seetadev/EtherMonitor/tree/main/livestreamingmodule

-We are also using it for decentralized social sharing and road counselling at  incident spot (please visit  Decentralizedroadcounselingatincidents.mov)
+We are also using it for decentralized social sharing and road counselling at  incident spot (please visit  Zoraroadcounselingatincidents.mov)

-Lit:We are using Lit protocol to  automate signing, reading, and writing road incident metadata (snapshots) and alarm viewer data to web3 decentralized networks (Ethereum and IPFS).
+Lit: We are using Lit protocol to  automate signing, reading, and writing road incident metadata (snapshots) and alarm viewer data to web3 decentralized networks (Ethereum and IPFS).

 Neume: